 Researchers at University of Leeds, funded by NIHR Health Technology Assessment, are looking for patients with stable Ulcerative Colitis who experience symptoms of diarrhoea, to take part in a study assessing the effectiveness of the low FODMAP diet, amitriptyline, loperamide and ondansetron.

-Excitingly, this study is currently planning to open for recruitment in October 2020 after taking a break during the Coronavirus pandemic.
+Excitingly, this study is currently planning to open for recruitment soon after taking a break during the Coronavirus pandemic.

 Background and study aims